pierre-rouleau/about-erlang/doc/installing-erlang.rst

 Some extra information specific to macOS is available of my `macOS Development Environment`_ document.

-If you are not familiar with Emacs and would like to learn about it, you may be interested by my Emacs customization and document project, PEL_.
+If you are not familiar with Emacs and would like to learn about it, you may be interested by my Emacs customization and document project, PEL_ and the Erlang specific document `Developing Erlang with PEL`_.

 .. _Erlang/OTP Build and Install instructions: https://github.com/erlang/otp/blob/master/HOWTO/INSTALL.md
 .. _Installing Erlang on macOS: https://github.com/pierre-rouleau/about-macOS/blob/master/doc/macos-env.rst#environment-for-erlang